Physics-inspired adaptions to low-parameter neural network weather forecasts systems: Methods

-Each network is trained 5 times with different random seeds to account for the randomness in the training.
+For the training, the data from WeatherBench is converted to the tensorflow-record format.
+Each network is trained 4 times with different random seeds to account for the randomness in the training.
 Each training realization is evaluated separately, and throughout the paper the average of the errors and skill scores is shown.
-The same architecture is used both for high and low resolution data.
+The same architecture is used for both high and low resolution data.
 Only the input size is adjusted according to the resolution.
-Since the architecture is a pure convolution architecture, the number of parameters (weights) is independent of the input size, and thus both for hres and lres the same number of parameters is used (336,040 for architectures with same weights for both hemispheres, and 671,816 for the architectures with independent weights for each hemisphere).
-We train the networks first for 4 epochs (10 epochs for hres), and then over an additional 50 (20 for hres) epochs with early stopping (stopping after no increase in skill at 10\% of the training data left out for validation).
-The reason for less epochs for the hres data was solely to reduce computational time.
+Since the architecture is a pure convolution architecture, the number of parameters (weights) is independent of the input size, and thus both for high-resolution and low-resolution the same number of parameters is used (336,040 for architectures with same weights for both hemispheres, and 671,816 for the architectures with independent weights for each hemisphere).
+We train the networks first for 100 epochs, and then over an additional 50 epochs with early stopping (stopping after no increase in skill at 10\% of the training data left out for validation).
+The latter step is done to prevent overfitting of the model.